Morriston Orpheus at Royal Event in Milford Haven ~ May 12th 2009

 Children presented flowers and gifts to the Qatar Royal Highness and the Queen.

 The Queen and the Amir of Qatar presented the children with engraved Crystal Plaques that were then ceremoniously passed along a choreographed line and placed in the sculpture which is to be kept on site as a memento of the event.
-The little girl is Fatima (from the Qatari Embassy) and the little boy is Thomas Miles from Carmarthen Youth Opera.

 An audience of more than 300 key figures from the State of Qatar, the UK and the global energy sector witnessed the historic milestone at the largest LNG terminal in Europe, which also marks Qatar's first involvement in the downstream gas industry.